Rybat26/bb-bot/README.md

 # Run Script
 * After all changes are made, run "npm run start" in root directory to start running the script.

+# Notes
+* You should have a best buy account with payment info, shipping address, etc all filled before running script
+* Once script is running, browser window should be left visible on computer.
+You can have other programs running next to it but it must be visible or best buy blocks it